mikegratton/dim/README.md

 6. Temperature
 7. Electrical current

-Note this library adds an eigth dimension of angle, discussed below.
+To these Dim adds an eighth: angle, discussed below.
 For each of these eight dimensions, a quantity may have an integer multiplier.
 For example, acceleration has dimensions of L/T^2 or one length, minus two time dimensions.